Religious Education

 Intent

+RE is an important curriculum subject at Furness.
+It is important in its own right and also makes a unique contribution to the spiritual, moral, social and cultural development of pupils and supports wider community cohesion.
 At Furness Primary School, the aim of religious education is to learn about and from spiritual insights, beliefs and religious practices and to explore fundamental questions of human life.

 This will include helping children and young people to:

-- Understand and respect different theistic and non-theistic religious traditions as well as other ethical traditions (such as Humanism) by exploring issues within and between them
+- Understand and respect different theistic and non-theistic religious traditions as well as other ethical traditions (such as humanism) by exploring issues within and between them

 - Develop knowledge and understanding of beliefs, values, traditions and religious institutions and their influence on the life of the believer and on communities and societies